Close

 The inclusion of this book in the Open Carolina collection is made possible by the generous funding of

-A compelling look at the germinal relationships between native populations and elite South Carolinians during and after the American Revolution
+A compelling look at relationships between Indigenous people and elite South Carolinians during and after the American Revolution.

-Patriots and Indians examines relationships between elite South Carolinians and Native Americans through the colonial, Revolutionary, and early national periods.
-Eighteenth-century South Carolinians interacted with Indians in business and diplomatic affairs—as enemies and allies during times of war and less frequently in matters of scientific, religious, or sexual interest.
-Jeff W. Dennis elaborates on these connections and their seminal effects on the American Revolution and the establishment of the state of South Carolina.
+Patriots and Indians examines interactions between South Carolina elites and Native Americans across the colonial, Revolutionary, and early national periods.
+Eighteenth-century South Carolinians engaged Indians in trade and diplomacy—as allies and enemies in war, and at times through scientific, religious, and personal encounters.
+Jeff W. Dennis explores how these relationships shaped the Revolution, the founding of South Carolina, and the careers and politics of leading patriots.

 Jeff W. Dennis earned B.A. and M.A. degrees at Andrews University in Berrien Springs, Michigan, and subsequently taught social studies, chemistry, and mathematics at Spring Valley Academy in Centerville, Ohio.
 In 2003 Dennis received a Ph.D. in American history from the University of Notre Dame.
 From 2001 to 2008, he served as a teacher educator and assistant professor of history at Morehead State University in Kentucky and at Kennesaw State University in Georgia.
 He now teaches history and psychology at Southwestern Michigan College in his hometown of Dowagiac, Michigan